How to Connect Two Routers properly

 In case if you don’t have SSID and BSSID details:

-• Then, click on a survey, a page with details of all nearby WIFI networks opens up.
+• Then, click on a survey, and a page with details of all nearby WIFI networks opens up.

 • Click on connect that is against your primary network to bridge.